nikos-Gk/dialogue-quality-measures/README.md

 ## calculate_persuasiveness: Persuasiveness Analysis (Discussion-Level)

 This module assesses the persuasiveness of arguments exchanged within a discussion using OpenAI's language models or a locally hosted Llama model.The model evaluates the extent to which the arguments are convincing, well-supported, and logically compelling.
 This reflects the rhetorical strength of the discussion and how effectively participants attempt to sway one another.
-The model assigns a persuasiveness score to the entire discussion on a 1-to-5 scale, where:
+The model assigns a persuasiveness score (integer) to the entire discussion on a 1-to-5 scale, where:

 - **1** – Low persuasiveness.
 - **5** – High persuasiveness.